jamesAlhassan/alx-low_level_programming/0x08-recursion/README.md

 2-strlen_recursion.c - a function that returns the length of a string.

 3-factorial.c script -  a function that returns the factorial of a given number.

+4-pow_recursion.c script - a function that returns the value of x raised to the power of y.